gpsportsclub20/Vir_Pro/source/01_RoadMap/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Just like the start of any journey, equipping yourself with the right maps and tools makes the road ahead less daunting.

-So pocket the road maps, sharpen the tools and march on!
+So pocket the road maps, sharpen your tools and march on!

 .. panels::